yukezbu/yukezbu.github.io/index.md

 - Pursuing the PhD in Computing & Data Sciences

 **Purdue University** (West Lafayette, IN)
-- BA in Mathematics
+- BS in Mathematics
-- BA in Data Sciences
+- BS in Data Sciences

 ## Featured Events